1000 E. University Ave., Dept. 3311

 In our speech language pathology graduate program, you will study academic and clinical aspects of the field concurrently, applying what you have learned in your academic work to the clients you diagnose and treat, and applying to your academic coursework knowledge gained and questions raised in clinical experiences.
 Our program provides the academic and clinical requirements needed for ASHA certification as helping you become a well-rounded speech-language pathologist able to work in any setting.

-The Master's in Speech-Language Pathology is a two-year degree consisting of 54 or 57 semester credit hours of graduate course work.
-This comprises 34 SCH in academic courses, 20 SCH in clinical practice, and either 1 SCH of Oral Comprehensive Examination or 4 SCH of Thesis.
-Students in graduate school for speech language pathology enroll in three courses per semester for three semesters while also engaging in clinical experiences.
+The Master's in Speech-Language Pathology is a two-year degree consisting of 61 or 64 semester credit hours (SCH) of graduate course work.
+Students in resident graduate school for speech language pathology enroll in three courses per semester for three semesters while also engaging in clinical experiences.
 They also take intensive coursework in the first summer.
 During the spring and early summer of the second year, they engage in two full-time twelve-week clinical externships in medical and educational settings.
 These usually occur away from Laramie, allowing students to learn from a wide range of clinical experiences and follow specialized interests.
 Practica occur throughout the U.S. (and occasionally in Canada), at sites for which we have contracts or can set them up, with consideration of student needs and preferences.
 However, the implementation of the Higher Education Act- State Authorization has affected clinical practica choices.
-At this time, the Division of Communication Disorders will not be placing students in clinical practica in the states listed on the Distance Study description.
+At this time, the Division of Communication Disorders will not be placing students in clinical practica in the states listed on the State Reauthorization/Licensure description.
 We have adopted this policy to comply with regulations in these states.